 When it comes to contact lenses, most people are familiar with soft lenses to help give them a clear vision for nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 In some cases, Gas Permeable (GP) or Rigid Gas Permeable (RGP) lenses are recommended.
 In other cases, they’re less efficient for long-lasting wear.

 When this happens, scleral lenses can be a better option.
-At Hopewell and Lambertville Eye Associates Scleral Lens Center, we help patients from the Hopewell, New Jersey area enjoy exceptional vision with scleral lenses.
+At The Hopewell and Lambertville Eye Associates Scleral Lens Center Scleral Lens and Keratoconus Center, we help patients throughout New Jersey.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.